reedes/vim-quotable/README.markdown

   augroup END
   ```

-The last statement installs this plugin for buffers of `python` file type, but
+The last statement initializes the plugin for buffers of `python` file type, but
 disables the ‘educate’ feature by default.
 More on that below.

 ## Educating straight quotes

 This plugin will ‘educate’ quotes, meaning that it will dynamically transform
-straight quote key presses (`"` or `'`) into corresponding typographical quote
+straight quote key presses (`"` or `'`) into corresponding typographic quote
 characters.

 For example, entering the following sentence without this plugin using the